 12. Ensure ministerial representation and Queensland small business concerns are included on a COAG agenda that shape national strategy for taxation reforms, planning infrastructure and telecommunications policy development.

 13. Work to establish Queensland-wide networks between small business and the tourism industry, that foster regional communications and the development of commercial strategies that provide employment, training opportunities and sustainable communities.

-14. Encourage Aboriginal and Torres Strait Islander owned small businesses, by mentoring supports for marketing and employment opportunities.
+14. Encourage Aboriginal and Torres Strait Islander owned small businesses.

 15. Encourage and support Aboriginal and Torres Strait Islander small business owners' involvement in local chambers of commerce including inputs into all levels of government about issues of concern.

 16. Work to facilitate innovation and a start-up culture.

 Definition of small business